kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Sets.md

 - Cardinality |A| is the *size* of A, number of elements.
 - Subset.
 A ⊆ B = { for all x in A, x in B}

+Two sets are disjoint if they share no elements, or whose intersection is the empty set ø.
+A family of sets is pairwise disjoint if for any two sets A and B are disjoint.

 #### Notation
 For sets A and B, A x B is a cartesian product, with the identity |A x B| = |A||B| (actually like a product of sets).
 Can be extended to say B^A to mean the set of all functions that map from A->B: { f: A -> B }